Devolution at 20

 Twenty years ago, devolution to Scotland, Wales and Northern Ireland transformed the governance of the UK.
 Devolution is now a permanent part of the UK constitution, with the devolved governments exercising major powers over key public services and – increasingly – taxation.
 But the devolution settlements have developed in response to immediate pressures, with little consideration of the implications for the UK as a whole.
 Most recently, Brexit has put the relationship between the UK and devolved governments under pressure, raising questions about how the devolution settlements can adapt.

-To mark twenty years of devolution to the nations, the Institute for Government is releasing new work assessing how the devolution settlements have evolved and what the next twenty years could bring:
+To mark 20 years of devolution to the nations, the Institute for Government has released new work assessing how the devolution settlements have evolved and what the next 20 years could bring:

-- Devolution at 20 – a data-driven look at how devolution has transformed the governance of the UK and how the devolved institutions have developed (3 May 2019).
+- Devolution at 20 – a data-driven look at how devolution has transformed the governance of the UK and how the devolved institutions have developed.